-The city encapsulates the island’s melting pot of cultures – Indian, African, French, Chinese and British – with bustling markets, an historic Chinatown (where the Mauritian-Chinese street food is excellent) and fascinating museums that tell the stories behind the island’s checkered history.
+The city encapsulates the island’s melting pot of cultures – Indian, African, French, Chinese, and British – with bustling markets, a historic Chinatown (where the Mauritian-Chinese street food is excellent), and fascinating museums that tell the stories behind the island’s checkered history.

 Stop for refreshments at the food hall, where you can snack on dholl puris (delicious flatbreads wrapped around curried split peas) and sip on tangy tamarind juice or alouda (a sweet milky drink).

-The Blue Penny Museum is a must for history buffs who want to learn about the story of Port Louis, and see two of the rarest stamps in the world: the famous Mauritian 19th century penny stamps.
+The Blue Penny Museum is a must for history buffs who want to learn about the story of Port Louis and see two of the rarest stamps in the world: the famous Mauritian 19th-century penny stamps.

-A short drive from the city centre, the Pamplemousses Botanical Gardens is a must for travellers who love plants and botany.
+A short drive from the city centre, the Pamplemousses Botanical Gardens is a must for travelers who love plants and botany.
 The lush, beautiful gardens are filled with 650 indigenous and exotic species of plants and trees including baobabs and spice trees.

-The highlights are the 85 different kinds of palm trees and a pond of giant water lilies.
-If you want to get the most out of your visit, it’s a good idea to hire a guide to learn about the garden’s fascinating flora.
+The Central Market gets very busy – try to get there before 10 AM to avoid the crowds.
 While the Jardins de la Compagnie is safe to visit during the day, it’s best not to walk there at night.

 Solo travelers will find plenty to explore on their own in Port Louis, while the city also offers child-friendly attractions such as the botanical gardens.
 Foodies will love Chinatown’s street stalls and the Central Market’s fresh produce.